nhrap-dev/FHIT/README.md

 ## Requirements

 The Flood Hazard Import Tool requires Hazus, Conda, and an internet connection.
-If you haven't already, follow this [README](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to setup your machine with miniforge and conda before trying to run FHIT.
+Follow the [README](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to setup your machine with miniforge and conda before running FHIT.

 ## To Use

-1. Download zip folder of tool from GitHub, unzip.
+1. Download zip folder of tool from GitHub, then unzip.

   ![Download Release FHIT](images/DownloadReleaseFHIT.jpg "Download Release FHIT")